Variable Selection with the Knockoffs: Composite Null Hypotheses: Discussion

 \section{Discussion}

-Fixed-X knockoff procedure is an elegant method for selective inference in general linear models with FDR control guarantee.
+Fixed-X knockoff procedure is an elegant method for selective inference in linear models with FDR control guarantee.
 However, the composite extension of this method has not been developed yet.
-In this paper, we have investigated the Fixed-X knockoff filter approach to the variable selection problem with composite nulls and under arbitrary dependencies among statistics.
+In this paper, we have investigated the fixed-X knockoff filter approach to the variable selection problem with composite nulls and under arbitrary dependencies among statistics.
 The knockoff inference procedure handles the dependencies between variables very naturally by computing model-based statistics.
-We have shown that this structure is still useful under the composite nulls and allows for development of methods with theoretical FDR control guarantee.
-We have derived a full stochastic generalization of the knockoff procedure which has reasonable statistical power.
-We have shown that if we restrict ourselves to the ordinary least-squares estimates, the intuitive (and deterministic) method of shifting the estimate would be theoretically valid.
-We have also derived a general bound on the FDR for cases where the original knockoff procedure is applied on a composite problem, without any additional assumptions.
+We have shown that this structure is still useful under the composite nulls and allows for the development of methods with theoretical FDR control guarantee.
+We have derived a full stochastic generalization of the knockoff procedure {by adding Laplace noise to the feature-response products and the method shows reasonable statistical power in simulations.
+Optimizing the noise variance and quantifying the relation between composite testing and the differentially private variable selection with knockoffs developed in \cite{pournaderi2021differentially} are left for future research.} We have shown that if we restrict ourselves to the ordinary least-squares estimates, the intuitive (and deterministic) method of shifting the estimates is theoretically valid.
+We have also derived a general bound on the FDR for cases where the original knockoff procedure is applied to a composite problem, without any additional assumptions.